-Lucy was instructed as a disclosure junior in the Independent Inquiry into Child Sexual Abuse (IICSA).
+Instructed as a disclosure junior in the Independent Inquiry into Child Sexual Abuse (IICSA).
 The firm instructing Lucy, represented 42 of the Core Participants involved in the inquiry into historic sexual abuse in Nottinghamshire Children’s Homes.

 R v Pelcis and others (2018)

-Lucy was Junior Defence Counsel to one of the 11 defendants in a Modern Slavery trial at Nottingham Crown Court.
+Junior Defence Counsel to one of the 11 defendants in a Modern Slavery trial at Nottingham Crown Court.

 R v Saleh (2019)

-Lucy represented a defendant suffering with mental health problems, who was deemed not fit to plead.
+Defence Counsel for a defendant suffering with mental health problems, who was deemed not fit to plead.
 The defendant was charged with sending emails to the Ministry of Defence, Duke of York and the Cabinet Office threatening members of the royal family.